xarantolus/rockit/README.md

 ### Installation & updates
 If you have [F-Droid](https://f-droid.org/) installed, you can add [my repository](https://github.com/xarantolus/fdroid).
+Make sure you have "Include anti-feature apps" enabled in settings.
 Then just search for "rockit" in the F-Droid client to download.
 You will receive update notifications.

 Alternatively, you can [download the APK file from the releases section of this repository](https://github.com/xarantolus/rockit/releases/latest).
 Then open it from the file manager to install it.
 Please note that you will not receive any update notifications when going this route.